MikeHopley/ftl-ships-strategy/index.md

 For better defence in boarding events, you can start one of the weapons Zoltans in the bottom-left corner of drones (where they can dash into doors).

 The clone bay is vulnerable to event boarding; pre-vent it, then let oxygen refill to 90%.
 This lets you vent the clone bay in 4 seconds using 4 airlocks.
 If you forget to do this, you can use all 6 airlocks (venting through weapons too).
-In both cases, you also need to turn off O2.
+In both cases, turn off O2.

 Charge Ion is the best ion weapon in the game.
 Adding another 2-power ion weapon will take down shields reliably for the whole game (even a 1-power ion will do, especially mid-game).
 Hacking somewhat overlaps with the ion cascade, but is still very strong.
 For example, hack shields and ionise weapons.